-Answer: It is the responsibility of the Provost and Executive Vice President, with appropriate consultation, to make the determination as to the existence of applicable, national, professional standards.
+Answer: It is the responsibility of the UC Systemwide Provost to make the determination as to the existence of applicable, national, professional standards.
 These standards are uniformly applicable to all appointees in the same job title series with similar responsibilities, regardless of campus or location.
-If in a grievance proceeding there is a dispute regarding the applicable professional standards, a final determination of the standards resides with the Provost and Executive Vice President.
-At the Provost and Executive Vice President's discretion, an ad hoc committee may be appointed to advise on the existence and applicability of national professional standards.
+If in a grievance proceeding there is a dispute regarding the applicable professional standards, a final determination of the standards resides with the UC Systemwide Provost.
+At the UC Systemwide Provost's discretion, an ad hoc committee may be appointed to advise on the existence and applicability of national professional standards.

-Question: For a grievance under APM - 140-32, does anyone other than the Provost and Executive Vice President have the authority to appoint an advisor in the same professional community, and with similar responsibilities, as the grievant?
+Question: For a grievance under APM - 140-32, does anyone other than the UC Systemwide Provost have the authority to appoint a reviewer who has the same job title series with similar professional responsibilities as the grievant?

-Answer: No, this responsibility resides exclusively with the Provost and Executive Vice President.
-However, the Provost and Executive Vice President may delegate the authority to appoint an advisor to the Executive Vice Chancellor/Provost of the campus of the appointee.
-If the grievant does not have a campus affiliation, the Provost and Executive Vice President shall appoint the advisor with appropriate ad hoc consultation, or may delegate authority for the appointment to another individual at the grievant's work location.
+Answer: No, this responsibility resides exclusively with the UC Systemwide Provost.
+However, the Systemwide Provost may delegate the authority to appoint a reviewer to the Provost of the campus of the appointee.
+If the grievant does not have a campus affiliation, the UC Systemwide Provost would appoint the reviewer with appropriate ad hoc consultation, or may delegate authority for the appointment to another individual at the grievant's work location.